 Hospitality, because the Cretan history is intertwined with many other cultures, and due to being an island, everybody had to get along.
-Please note this is more conjecture on my part than actual fact, so take it with a grain of salt if you wish.
+Please note that this is more conjecture on my part rather than fact, so take it with a grain of salt if you wish.
 What I do know, is that all the Cretan people I met––down to the pharmacist I needed help from one day––were ridiculously hospitable towards me.

 And war, because Crete has seen its share of fighting.
-The scars of World War II in particular can still be seen and felt in a variety of ways, and even Cretan women fought hard to defend the island, which lends an element of ferocious pride to the culture and people.
+The scars of World War II, in particular, can still be seen and felt in a variety of ways, and even Cretan women fought hard to defend the island, which lends an element of ferocious pride to the culture and people.

-Throughout this article I’ll weave in more cultural and historical tidbits while I give you some tips to make the most of your winter in Chania, Crete.
+Throughout this article, I’ll weave in more cultural and historical tidbits while I give you some tips to make the most of your winter in Chania, Crete.

-Things to do in Chania
+Travel Around Crete: Things to do in Chania